Comparison

 Where Inferencer excels

-- Token inspection — a unique feature that lets you see individual token probabilities and details during generation, unmatched by any other local AI app
+- Token inspection — a unique feature that lets you see individual token probabilities and details during generation, unmatched by any other on-device AI app

 - Distributed compute — split inference across 2 Macs for larger models that don't fit on a single machine